Faculty DirectoryJulius Lucks

 Research Interests

 Our research has led to fundamental contributions to our understanding of the molecular principles that enable biological systems to sense and adapt to changing environments, and to understanding how we can use these principles to engineer synthetic biological systems that benefit humankind.
 A focal point of our work is RNA – a fundamental component of all living systems that enacts genetic, regulatory and catalytic functions by folding into intricate shapes within cells.
-Through development of high throughput RNA structure/function measurement technologies, we have discovered new ways in which the complexity of RNA folding can be distilled into simple rules.
+Through development of high throughput RNA structure/function measurement technologies, we have discovered new ways in which the complexity of RNA folding can be distilled into simple rules, which can be used to program RNA function.
 Combining these discoveries with cutting-edge cell-free synthetic biology techniques has allowed us to translate these discoveries into designing low-cost, on-demand diagnostic technologies that can detect water contaminants and pathogens.
 Our discovery-to-design research paradigm is now making possible a whole new toolkit based on synthetic biotechnology principles that has the potential to transform our world through tackling global challenges.

 Selected Publications